day8/re-frame/docs/Effects.md

 Or write values to windows.location.
 And what happens if your database is X, Y or Z?

-The list of effects is long and varied, with everyone using a different combination of them.
+The list of effects is long and varied, with everyone needing to use a different combination.

 So effect handling has to be extensible.
 You need to a way to define your own side effects.